Skip to content

 How Did a 9-Country Rollout Work in 3 Months?

 90% of businesses that migrated e-commerce platforms reported revenue improvements (commercetools, 2024).
-But multi-country rollouts add layers of complexity that single-market projects don’t face: VAT rules, fiscal codes, legal requirements, language variants, local payment methods, and regional logistics providers.
+But multi-country rollouts stack up complexity that single-market projects never touch: VAT rules, fiscal codes, legal requirements, language variants, local payment methods, regional logistics providers.
+Nine countries means nine flavours of all that.

 Franke’s rollout covered France, Germany, Austria, Luxembourg, Italy, Netherlands, Poland, Switzerland, and Liechtenstein.
-Each market had unique compliance requirements — VAT field configurations, fiscal identification numbers, and country-specific legal notices.
+Each market had unique compliance needs: VAT field configurations, fiscal identification numbers, country-specific legal notices.

 The approach that worked: treat country-specific configuration as data, not code.
-VAT rules, tax fields, and legal text went into configuration layers, not custom development branches.
-This meant adding a new country was a configuration exercise, not a development sprint.
+VAT rules, tax fields, and legal text went into configuration layers rather than custom development branches.
+Adding a new country became a configuration exercise, not a development sprint.
+That’s the kind of architectural decision that pays compound interest.

-Payment and logistics integrations were handled through SAP Commerce Cloud’s extension framework — connecting payment gateways, shipping providers, and rate calculators through standardised APIs rather than custom integration code.
+Payment and logistics integrations went through SAP Commerce Cloud’s extension framework: payment gateways, shipping providers, and rate calculators connected through standardised APIs rather than custom integration code.

 Modern data centre representing SAP Commerce Cloud managed infrastructure